satish-pati/GPU_SIMULATOR/README.md

   - Satish:
   - Verification of Stalls,Clock cycles,IPC Caluculation manually.
   - Finalize the README file for submission.
+  - Modification of Assembly code test case for submission.
   - Verify the Excecution of test cases with sample assembly codes for correct Results.
   - Niharika:
   - Ensure all instructions execute correctly without errors.
   - Perform a final review of the documentation and code.
   - Validate instruction parsing and execution one last time.
+  - Debugging and fixing of errors.

 ### **Meeting 6 (9-March-2025)**
 - **Members**: Satish,Niharika